Aero Caribbean Flight 883

-Aero Caribbean Flight 883 was a domestic scheduled passenger service from Port-au-Prince, Haiti to Havana, Cuba with a stopover in Santiago de Cuba.
+Aero Caribbean Flight 883 was an international scheduled passenger service from Port-au-Prince, Haiti to Havana, Cuba with a stopover in Santiago de Cuba.
 On 4 November 2010, the ATR 72 operating the route crashed in the central Cuban province of Sancti Spíritus, killing all 61 passengers and 7 crew members aboard.
 Along with American Eagle Flight 4184 it was the worst crash in ATR 72 history until Yeti Airlines Flight 691 crashed 12 years later killing 72 passengers and crew.

 Accident

 The aircraft departed Santiago de Cuba en route to Havana around 16:50 local time (20:50 UTC).
 It was the last flight out of Santiago de Cuba airport before it was closed because of the approach of Hurricane Tomas.
 At 17:42, the aircraft crashed near the village of Guasimal in Sancti Spíritus province, some 210 miles southeast of Havana, after issuing a distress call.
 Witnesses said the plane was "flying low and appeared unstable ... pouring out smoke and fire", before hearing an explosion.

 Medical facilities in Guasimal were put on alert to prepare for emergency patients.
 However, by midnight they were told to stand down as no survivors were expected.